Dpardey/Deliverable1/README.md

 # ¿What determines the renting price of an Airbnb property?

 Imagine the following situation: You have been saving money for a while in a hedgefund.
 One day you realized that in order to maximize the long-term profitability of your savings, it's better to invest in the real estate market, specifically in the Airbnb rental business.
-Subsequently, one of the many question you may ask yourself are:
+Subsequently, some of the questions you may ask yourself are:

 - ¿Which variables should you look for while you're looking for properties?
 - ¿Where should you buy if the pricing is the only variable of interest?